Jeff Chiu/Associated Press

 1974: Minnesota Vikings 14, Los Angeles Rams 10

 Quarterback Fran Tarkenton (via a pass to Jim Lash) and Dave Osborn (41) each accounted for touchdowns as the Vikings edged the Rams for the NFC crown in 1974.
 In Super Bowl IX, the Vikings were the Steelers' first conquered foe en route to four Super Bowl titles in six seasons.
 The Vikings, meanwhile, would return to the Super Bowl two years later, losing to the Raiders.
-In all, the Vikings have four Super Bowl losses, tied for most all-time with the Buffalo Bills and one Super Bowl loss behind the Denver Broncos' record five.
+In all, the Vikings have four Super Bowl losses, tied for second-most all-time with the Buffalo Bills and one Super Bowl loss behind the Denver Broncos' record five.

 1968: New York Jets 27, Oakland Raiders 23

 Ben Davidson's attempt to knock down this Joe Namath pass fell short, as did the Raiders in their endeavor to get back to the Super Bowl after losing to the Green Bay Packers the previous season.
 Namath finished the AFL Championship Game with three touchdown passes, including a go-ahead, fourth-quarter strike to Don Maynard that sent the Jets on their way to Miami, where their flamboyant quarterback made good on a guarantee to defeat the Baltimore Colts in Super Bowl III.

 1967: Green Bay Packers 21, Dallas Cowboys 17